matrix-io/Arm-DevDay-2019/README.md

 # MATRIX Workshop
-This repository contains all the steps needed to setup and follow our Workshop for Arm DevDay.
+This repository contains all the steps needed to set up and follow our Workshop for Arm DevDay.
 All the code used in our workshop will be added here, as well as the general instructions we are following.

+## Overview
+The content for this workshop will show you how to create an offline voice assistant with the [MATRIX Creator](https://www.matrix.one/products/creator) and [Snips.ai](https://snips.ai/).
+The pre-workshop guide contains all the setup required to follow along on Arm DevDay (Tuesday, Jan 22).
+To save installation time, We've included a custom image with MATRIX dependancies & Snips preinstalled.

 ## Guides: